 DECK ENTRIES: Deck entries will be allowed at this meet under the discretion of the Meet Director and Meet Referee if open lanes allow.
 Deck entries will swim in the first heat in an empty lane.

-RELAYS:
+RELAYS: Mixed Relays must contain 2 males and 2 females.

 TIME TRIALS: Time trials will be offered at the discretion of the Meet Director and the Meet Referee if time allows.
 Time trials are $6.00 for each individual event(s).